MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-fieldcount-method.md

 ---
 title: "RecordRef.FieldCount Method"
-description: "Gets the number of fields in the table that is currently selected or returns the number of fields that have been defined in a key.
-Returns an error if no table or no key is selected." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Gets the number of fields in the table that is currently selected or returns the number of fields that have been defined in a key." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na